Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Kernels for Tunable Surface Reconstruction

-where $C_{\mathcal{X},\Omega}$ is a constant that only depends on $\mathcal{X}$ and $\Omega$ and for $\nu<\infty$.
+is the norm of the RKHS induced by a \Matern kernel with bandwidth $h$ and smoothness $\nu$.
+Moreover, $C_{d,\nu}:=(2^d\pi^{d/2}\Gamma(\nu+d/2)(2\nu)^\nu)/\Gamma(\nu)$, and $\mathcal{F}[f]$ denotes the Fourier transform of a function $f$.
 For more information on the bound, including details on $C_{\mathcal{X},\Omega}$, please see, \textit{e.g.}, \cite{santin2016}.
 By inspecting Eq. (\ref{eq:l2_reconstruction_error}), we notice that the magnitude of the RKHS norm has a considerably high influence on the reconstruction error.
 Based on this observation and the fact that $\Vert f\Vert_{H_\nu}$ depends on $h$, our goal is now to further study the effect of $h$ on the RKHS norm.
 As a first result, we have: \begin{restatable}{lemma}{lemmaBoundNorm} The RKHS norm of \Matern kernels as defined in Eq. (\ref{eq:rkhs_norm}) can be bounded by where $h>0$, and $C^1_{d,\nu}$ and $C^2_{d,\nu}$ are functions of $\mathcal{F}[f]$ that do not depend on $h$. \end{restatable}

 A proof can be found in Appendix \ref{ap:sec:proof_bound_norm}.
 We immediately see that $\Vert f\Vert^2_{H_\nu}\rightarrow\infty$ in either cases, $h\rightarrow 0$ \textit{and} $h\rightarrow\infty$.
 Moreover, based on Proposition \ref{lemma:bound_norm}, it is easy to show that the norm, as a function of $h$, decreases as $h\rightarrow h^*$ from the left, and increases as $h\rightarrow\infty$, where $h^*$ is given as